HTML

 <div>

-<!-- Generic divs hide the content structure from the document outline. -->
+<!-- Generic divs hide navigation and content structure from the document outline. -->

 <div>